Behavior therapy focuses on the child, but what about the parents?

 click for purchase orders>>

-Prompting individuals through hierarchy of prompts to increase independence and success when teaching a new skill.
+Learn to use prompt types to increase independence when teaching a new skill.

 Approximately 5.5 hours of parent training with 9 parent goals offering flow charts and role-play opportunities for parents to work with trainers and learn how to prompt at home.